Northeast Indiana Works provides a number of services designed to help individuals improve their future by increasing skill levels and earning power.

 - Resume Development

 - Computer Basics, Word and Excel

 WorkOne Northeast offers free training programs that guide people in moving forward with their careers.
 Services may include preparation for High School Equivalency (HSE) exams, financial assistance for college tuition, and short-term certification training for in-demand jobs.
 The short-term classes can be completed in just four to sixteen weeks and include instruction in such areas as:

 - CNC (Computer Numerical Control) Machining

 Next Level Jobs

 Under the state’s Next Level Jobs initiative, free training is provided to working-age Indiana residents in the state’s highest demand jobs.
 These jobs are in sectors such as advanced manufacturing; building and construction; health and life sciences; information technology and business services, and transportation and logistics.
-For a limited time, these opportunities have been expanded.
 Click here to learn more.

 JOB SEARCH ASSISTANCE and CAREER GUIDANCE

 WorkOne Northeast can provide job leads that match people’s skill sets.
 We also help people identify careers that best align with their interests and aptitudes.
 To help with job searches, WorkOne Northeast provides access to computers, the internet, fax machines and printing.
 We also help you navigate IndianaCareerConnect.com, help candidates prepare for pre-employment assessments, and help those who are eligible access unemployment insurance income support during their job search.

 Veterans come first at Northeast Indiana Works and WorkOne Northeast.
 That means they are first in line for services, and given access to job information listed on IndianaCareerConnect.com 24 hours before the jobs are posted for the general public.
 Veterans also benefit from veteran-specific career planning sessions.
 Learn more about veterans services here.